keeplist-io/keeplist-social/dart/README.md

 ```bash
 ../scripts/build.sh --patterns-only
 ```
-This compiles the JSON definitions under `../patterns/` into the source code so they ship with the package.
+This compiles the JSON definitions under `../patterns/` into a Dart file so the profiles ship with the package.

 3. Run tests:
 ```bash